Kochi metropolitan area

-Kochi metropolitan area or Kochi urban agglomeration is a metropolitan area in the Ernakulam district of Kerala, India, comprising the Kochi Municipal Corporation, nine adjacent municipal councils, 15 gram panchayats and parts of four gram panchayats.
+Kochi metropolitan area or Greater Cochin is a metropolitan area in the Ernakulam district of Kerala, India, comprising the Kochi Municipal Corporation, nine adjacent municipal councils, 15 gram panchayats and parts of four gram panchayats.
 With a population of more than 2.1 million within an area of 440 km^{2}, it is the most populous metropolitan area in Kerala.